 1. Take Extreme Ownership

-The foundation of a winning mindest is Extreme Ownership.
+The foundation of a winning mindset is Extreme Ownership.
 Extreme Ownership means taking ownership of everything in your life.
 It goes further than admitting responsibility for problems: you need to take responsibility for implementing the solutions for the problems as well.

 Extreme Ownership requires you to stop shifting the blame for failure on other people or external events.
 If you take Extreme Ownership, you make no excuses.
 Instead, you acknowledge mistakes, admit failures, take ownership of them and develop a plan to win.
 If problems appear, you first blame yourself and examine what you can do better.

 Problems that remain unsolved compound until they overwhelm you.
 If you don’t fix problems, you can’t improve your situation.
 Once you take Extreme Ownership, you are compelled to take action and solve problems.
-The benefits of Extreme Ownership become especially clear when we compare them to the mindset of a a Tortured Genius.
+The benefits of Extreme Ownership become especially clear when we compare them to the mindset of a Tortured Genius.

 A Tortured Genius doesn’t accept responsibility and blames everyone else.
 He believes that others can’t see or don’t appreciate the genius in what he is doing.
 He sees himself as a victim.
 His mindset prevents the self-reflection that’s necessary for self-improvement and results in an unending cycle of blame.
 It’s almost needless to say that this mindset has a catastrophic effect on performance and personal well-being.